-The Spider architecture is specifically designed for deployment in public clouds and tailored to leverage the characteristics of the infrastructures providing them.
+The SPIDER architecture is specifically designed for deployment in public clouds and tailored to leverage the characteristics of the infrastructures providing them.
 In particular, the approach exploits the fact that today's clouds are organized as a collection of regions, which are further divided into availability zones [7, 85, 122].
 Availability zones are constructed in such a way that they represent distinct fault domains.
 They are typically hosted in data centers that have dedicated power supply systems and networking and are located several tens of kilometers apart from each other.
 All these measures are taken to minimize the probability of two availability zones being affected by correlated failures even if they reside in the same region.
-Spider benefits from these properties by distributing each agreement/execution cluster across different availability zones of a region.
+SPIDER benefits from these properties by distributing each agreement/execution cluster across different availability zones of a region.
 This way, the communication within a cluster can be efficiently performed with low latency while still enabling the cluster as a whole to serve as a fault-tolerant entity.
 In contrast to traditional single-tier or hierarchical systems, this strategy circumvents the need to execute expensive replication protocols over long-distance links.
-Instead, all complex protocols (e.g., the consensus algorithm) in Spider are run inside a cluster and therefore limited to a single region.
+Instead, all complex protocols (e.g., the consensus algorithm) in SPIDER are run inside a cluster and therefore limited to a single region.
 Wide-area connections between regions, on the other hand, are primarily responsible for forwarding the protocol outputs of one cluster to another cluster.

-As illustrated in Figure 13, clients in Spider submit requests to their nearest execution cluster.
+As illustrated in Figure 5.5, clients in SPIDER submit requests to their nearest execution cluster.
 Since the execution replicas themselves manage copies of the service state and process all modifications in the same order, they are able to immediately respond with weakly consistent results providing consistent-prefix guarantees [151].
-For clients requiring strongly consistent reads or writes (i.e., linearizability [91]), an execution cluster forwards the corresponding requests to the agreement cluster where the consensus protocol assigns each request with a unique and stable sequence number.
-Due to the consensus process being limited to the agreement cluster, the specific algorithm used for the agreement of requests is fully independent of execution-cluster implementations, making it possible to integrate SPIDER with different agreement protocols.
+For clients requiring strongly consistent reads or writes (i.e., linearizability [91]), an execution cluster forwards the corresponding requests to the agreement cluster where the consensus process being limited to the agreement cluster, the specific algorithm used for the agreement of requests is fully independent of execution-cluster implementations, making it possible to integrate SPIDER with different agreement protocols.
 After the consensus is complete, the agreement cluster delivers the requests to all execution clusters, which process them in the order of their sequence numbers and (if connected to the client) return the result.

-To simplify system design and implementation, the research on Spider also involved the development of a replication system software component for handling the exchange of information between clusters: the inter-regional message channel (IRMC) [73].
+To simplify system design and implementation, the research on SPIDER also involved the development of a replication system software component for handling the exchange of information between clusters: the inter-regional message channel (IRMC) [71].
 IRMCs are unidirectional m-to-n channels that connect m replicas of one cluster to n replicas of another cluster.
 For the messages sent through them, the channels offer first-in-first-out semantics as well as a flow-control mechanism that prevents the cluster of sender replicas from overwhelming the cluster of receiver replicas.
-Besides enabling Spider's modular design, IRMCs also greatly simplify the dynamic addition/removal of execution clusters.
+Besides enabling SPIDER's modular design, IRMCs also greatly simplify the dynamic addition/removal of execution clusters.